700 State Street, Suite 100

 West Hartford: (860) 967-0427

 The focus of Attorney Eric L. Green’s practice is taxpayer representation before the IRS, Department of Justice Tax Division and state departments of revenue.
 He is a frequent lecturer on tax topics, including estate planning, and handling tax audits and tax controversies.
-Eric is the author of The Accountant’s Guide to IRS Collection and is the creator, author and lecturer for CCH’s Certificate Program in IRS Representation, which trains other professionals to handle IRS matters on behalf of clients.
-Mr. Green has also been quoted in USA Today, CreditCard.com, Consumer Reports Financial News, and has been published in The National Underwriter, and Connecticut CPA Magazine, and he is an advisor and columnist for CCH’s Journal of Tax Practice & Procedure.
+Eric runs a weekly podcast found in ITunes called Tax Rep Network, and is the author of The Accountant’s Guide to IRS Collection and The Accountant’s Guide to Resolving Tax Debts: Offers-in-Compromise, Installment Agreements & Uncollectable Status.
+Eric was the creator, author and lecturer for CCH’s Certificate Program in IRS Representation, which trained other professionals to handle IRS matters on behalf of clients.
+Mr. Green has also been quoted in USA Today, CreditCard.com, Consumer Reports Financial News, and has been published in The National Underwriter, and Connecticut CPA Magazine, and he is a columnist for Forbes and CCH’s Journal of Tax Practice & Procedure.

 Illustrative Client Cases include the following: